CGNS/CGNS/README.md

 1. Install HDF5 on your system.

-   - HDF5 can use the standard GNU autotools, so `./configure`, `make`, `sudo make install` should install HDF5 without problems on most systems.
+   - Either use a package manager or install it from source with CMake.
 2. Unpack the tar ball containing the source code into some directory.
 3. Create a new directory in which to build the library.
 4. Use `cmake` to initialize the build tree.